openmpf/openmpf-components/cpp/TesseractOCRTextDetection/README.md

-Language models supported by Tesseract are stored by default in `$MPF_HOME/plugins/TesseractOCRTextDetection/tessdata` directory and script models are stored in `tessdata/script`.
-Users can set a new tessdata directory by modifying the MODELS_DIR_PATH job property.
-Once set, the component will look for tessdata files in `[MODELS_DIR_PATH]/TesseractOCRTextDetection/tessdata`.
+Language models supported by Tesseract are stored by default in `$MPF_HOME/plugins/TesseractOCRTextDetection/tessdata` directory and script models are stored in `tessdata/script` subdirectory.
+Users can set a new tessdata directory by modifying the MODELS_DIR_PATH and TESSDATA_MODELS_SUBDIRECTORY job properties.
+Once set, the component will look for tessdata files in
+`[MODELS_DIR_PATH]/[TESSDATA_MODELS_SUBDIRECTORY]`.

 By default, the component will first check for models in the MODELS_DIR_PATH followed by the default tessdata path.
 Please ensure that any language models that run together are stored together in the same